Skip to content

 United States

+CENTCOM released video of strikes on Iranian naval vessels with the caption 'Those days are over,' signalling declaratory finality.
 On the same day, the 82nd Airborne Division under Maj.
-Gen. Brandon Tegtmeier began deploying its headquarters with a battalion of the 1st Brigade Combat Team.
-Initial elements were expected to move within a week of the 24 March order .
+Gen. Brandon Tegtmeier is deploying its headquarters with a battalion of the 1st Brigade Combat Team — initial elements expected to begin moving within a week of the 24 March order.
 Combined with two Marine Expeditionary Units already at sea, 6,000-8,000 US ground troops are moving into proximity to Iran.
-2

 Official and independent casualty counts now diverge by a factor of 3.4, and the UN warned that the conduct of the conflict may amount to crimes against humanity.